fryguy503/rebuildeq/deploy/hugo/content/post/veeshans-peak-tuned.md

 * Fixed an issue preventing clerics and wizards from unmemorizing certain pet spells.
 * Adjusted certain Heirloom quest targets' spawn chance and/or respawn timers.
 * Fixed an issue that was causing pets to take reduced damage from tiered bosses.
+* Fixed an issue where certain classes could not unlock pet affinity or pet discipline (hold).

 <!--more-->